DreamweaverDSD/DSD/TestsDocument.md

 #### Button Test:

 **User Information Button:**
+- Expected - The button is expteced to take the user to the User Information Page
+- Result - The button takes the user to the User Information Page

+   **User Information Button Page:**
+- Expected - Username,Phone Number,Birthday and email adress are exptected to be displayed in the page.
+- Result - Username,Phone Number,Birthday and email adress are not being displayed, needs to be connected to the server.

+   **Set User Information Button:**
+   - Expected - Expected to take the user to the User Information edit page
+   - Result - Tale the user succesfully to the User Information edit page **User Information edit page:**
+  #### Input Test

+  **Birthday,phone number and email adress Textbox:**
+   - Expected - The birthday,phone number and email address textboxes are expected to be editable.
+Birthday and phone number textbox are expected to accept only numbers.
+Email textbox is expected to any type of character.
+   - Result - The birthday,phone number and email address textboxes are editable.
+Birthday and phone number textbox only accept numbers and email textbox accepts any type of character

+  #### Button Test

+  **Commit Button:**

+  - Expected - Commit button is expected to save the changes made by the user
+  - Result - Commit button not working as expected.
+Needs to be connected with the API

+  **Cancel Button:**

+  - Expected - Cancel button is expected to take the user back to the User Information page
+  - Result - Cancel button takes the user back to the User Information page.

 **User Guide Button:**
+- Expected - The button is expteced to take the user to the User Guide Page
+- Result - The button takes the user to the User Guide Page
+-
 **Equipment Button:**
+- Expected - The button is expteced to take the user to the Equipment Page
+- Result - The button takes the user to the Equipment Page
+-
 **Data Button:**
+- Expected - The button is expteced to take the user to the Data Page
+- Result - The button takes the user to the Data Page
+-
 **Model Button:**
+- Expected - The button is expteced to take the user to the Model Page
+- Result - The button takes the user to the Model Page
+-
 [Insert testing results for password textbox]